Last modified on January 2021

 Q5.
 Can someone not hit puberty?

-A delay in puberty can be caused by a multitude of reasons like chronic diseases, CDGP, or genetic disorders.
+A delay in puberty can be caused by a multitude of reasons like chronic diseases, CDGP, or genetic disorders like ambiguous genitalia.
 Identifying the cause and treating it early on will ensure puberty progresses naturally.
 In some cases, this doesn’t happen and can be treated by prescribing a short-course of testosterone treatment (for boys) or estrogen

 treatment (for girls).
 Sometimes, our bodies lack sex hormones and just need a ‘push’ to start the process.

 Precocious puberty/ early puberty is when a child’s body changes into that of an adult’s sooner than expected.

 Signs of early puberty in girls include early breast development.
 For instance, budding breast buds in a 7-year-old or 8 year old may indicate an early onset of puberty.
 Signs of precocious puberty in boys include enlarged genitalia, body odour, growth of facial/ underarm hair before the age of 9.

 Participating in competitive sports or extreme physical training is shown to delay puberty in children, especially girls.
 It is uncertain if this is due to a mismatch between calorie input and calorie output, but it is always advisable to

 check with a doctor to ensure maximum growth and development.
 However, in most cases, this is not required as they tend to catch up by the time they’re older.